 RF agility uses the timing patterns defined in CUWBNet Search.

-Devices will discover and attempt to participate in the first CUWBNet they hear from on their default channels or the recovery channel.
+Devices will discover and attempt to participate in the first CUWBNet they hear on their default channels or on the recovery channel.

-Large systems with multiple Host PCs to run multiple CUWBNets require all Host PCs to be on the same Anchor Network.
+Large systems that use multiple Host PCs to run multiple CUWBNets require all Host PCs to be on the same Anchor Network.
 See Networking Guide for additional information on Network Configuration.

-The Recovery Channel provides the ability to recover devices if the RF settings are modified in the device’s persistent properties.
-Devices periodically (once every 640 seconds) listen on the Recovery Channel.
-Devices will either attempt to join a new CUWBNet or continue to search for a CUWBNet if there are no active CUWBNets in the area.
+The Recovery Channel allows devices to be recovered if their RF settings have been modified in the device’s persistent properties.
+Devices listen on the Recovery Channel periodically (once every 640 seconds).
+Devices will either attempt to join a new CUWBNet or continue searching if no active CUWBNets are present.

-Devices search RF setting sets in this order: Default A ->Default B -> Recovery.
+Devices search RF setting sets in the following order: Default A ->Default B -> Recovery.

-Additionally, devices that support Wake-on-Shake Search will follow the CUWBNet search behavior described in Wake-on-Shake.
-Wake-on-Shake Search is enabled by default for supported devices.
+Additionally, devices that support Wake-on-Shake Search will follow the CUWBNet search behavior described in the Wake-on-Shake section.
+Wake-on-Shake Search is enabled by default on supported devices.

 If Wake-on-Shake Search is disabled, the Tags will revert to the CUWBNet Search Default Behavior.

-RF Agility cannot be disabled, the Recovery Channel search settings are always present and cannot be removed.
+RF Agility cannot be disabled; the Recovery Channel search settings are always enabled and cannot be removed.

-RF Agility parameters for Anchors are modified via the RF settings the CUWB Configuration is the drop down menu on the Configuration -> General tab.
+RF Agility parameters for Anchors are modified via the RF settings in the drop down menu on the Configuration -> General tab.

-By Default, Tags will only be able to join the CUWBNet if the CUWBNet’s RF Setting matches one of the RF agility default channels or recovery channel.
-Tag’s RF Settings can be modified by Persistent Properties, described in 0x0064 Search Buckets of the Persistent Properties Appendix.
+By Default, Tags can only join the CUWBNet if the CUWBNet’s RF Setting matches one of the RF agility default channels or the recovery channel.
+Tag RF Settings can be modified by setting persistent properties, as described in 0x0064 Search Buckets of the persistent properties appendix.

 CUWBNets must be stopped before the CUWBNet RF settings can be modified.

-Expert users can configure devices to use one custom search / RF agility channel via persistent properties if the Default Channel settings are not desired.
+Expert users can configure devices to use a single custom search / RF agility channel via persistent properties if the Default Channel settings are not desired.
 The custom channel setting will replace the Default A and Default B channel settings.

-CUWBNets must be running to set a persistent property or the device needs to use a wired connection.
+CUWBNets must be running to set a persistent property on a device or the device must be connected via a wired connection.

-Devices discover available CUWBNets to join via a feature called CUWBNet Search.
-Devices will scan several RF setting sets to find CUWBNets.
+Devices discover available CUWBNets using a feature called CUWBNet Search.
+During this process, devices scan multiple RF setting sets to locate CUWBNets.
 Tags can participate in more than one CUWBNet on different RF settings.
 However, tags cannot simultaneously participate in multiple CUWBNets.
-This feature is only used when a device is not actively participating in a CUWBNet.
+This feature is only active when a device is not currently participating in a CUWBNet.

-CUWBNet Search impacts battery life when not participating in a running CUWBNet.
-Additional RF search settings require more power, reducing battery life.
+CUWBNet Search can impact battery life when devices are not participating in a running CUWBNet.
+Scanning additional RF search settings consumes more power, which reduces battery life.

-This feature takes advantage of RF agility to search for CUWBNets.
+This feature utilizes RF agility to search for available CUWBNets.
 By default, tags have the following RF search setting sets:

 1. Only available in select regulatory jurisdictions.